 In cases like these…

-The chemical cauterization is often done using such things as salicylic acid ointment, silver nitrate or ferric chloride.
-This will need to be done with the dog is sedated or some nerve block should be used to minimize any pain your pet may feel as well. and, of course, the paw/foot must be bandaged at all times.
+Chemical cauterization is often done using salicylic acid ointment, silver nitrate, or ferric chloride.
+This must be done when the dog is sedated, or some nerve block should be used to minimize any pain your pet may feel.
+And, of course, the paw/foot must be bandaged at all times.

-A good time to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who really care about animals and only want what’s best for them.
+This is an excellent time to remind folks that we at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+All we are is a bunch of folks caring about animals and only want what’s best for them.

-If you feel that your pet may be suffering from corns, be sure to have him or her checked out by a professional.
-After all, one of our favorite saying around here is…
+If you feel your pet may suffer from corns, have them checked out by a professional.
+After all, one of our favorite sayings around here is…

 “When in doubt, have a vet check it out!”

-This can vary depending on your location and whether you go with a regular veterinarian or a board-certified surgeon for your dog’s surgical treatment.
-But regardless of where you live or who actually performs the corn removal procedure, you can see that getting a corn or “corns” removed from your dog can get pretty expensive, pretty fast.
+Treatment costs depend on the approach taken when a dog develops corns.
+For surgery, including anesthesia, removal of maize, and aftercare (bandage placement, etc.), the average price can run you, the owner, around $800-$1300 per removed Corn.
+Of course, this can vary depending on your location and whether you go with a regular veterinarian or a board-certified surgeon for your dog’s surgical treatment.
+But regardless of where you live or who performs the corn removal procedure, you can see that getting Corn or “corn” removed from your dog can get pretty expensive.

 This is why…

-For more information about who we feel currently offers the “best” pet insurance policies in the industry, be sure to check out our Best Pet Insurance companies article.
+For more information about who we feel currently offers the “best” pet insurance policies, check out our Best Pet Insurance Companies article.

 Thanks for your post, I was looking for this subject and there is not easy to find information…